Infectious Disease · Respiratory Infections

 Clinical Manifestations

-Abrupt onset of systemic symptoms including high fever, myalgias, and non-productive cough.
+Abrupt onset of high fever, myalgias, and non-productive cough; systemic symptoms predominate over URI symptoms.

 Diagnosis